 Amahuaca is a Panoan language spoken by about 250 people in Peru and Brazil.
-It is also known as Amawaka, Amaguaco, Ameuhaque, Ipitineri and Sayaco, and is closely related to Cashinahua and Shipibo.
+It is also known as Amawaka, Amaguaco, Ameuhaque, Ipitineri and Sayaco, and is closely related to Kashinawa and Shipibo.
 The Amahuaca dialects include Inuvaken and Viwivaken.

 The name Amahuaca refer to the Capivara River in Brazil, along which the Amahuaca people live.
 The Amahuaca call themselves Yora (people) or Honi Kuin (real men).
 The name Ipitineri was given to them by the neighbouring Piro tribe.

 While Amahuaca has no official status it is used in some schools.
-A dictionary and grammar are being produced, and parts of the bible have been translated into it.
+A dictionary and grammar are being produced, and parts of the Bible have been translated into it.

 Tzovan jato jumahaito hinaayamanonmun vacunoxcanquihnucanpu.
 Tzovan jato zinaayamanonmun vacunoxcanquihnucanpu.
 Jonitzan derechocavizyahtoxrivimun vacunoxcanquihqui.
 Quiyoovinin shinanquin hiromaquin jaucuzahavorahquiqui shinantimunhcanquihqui.
 Vacurazixquicavizhi quiyoovinixjatimunhcanquihnucanpu.